Learn the basics of Mexican chorizo (and how to cook it) in under 15 minutes

 Where can I buy chorizo?

 Chorizo is widely available around the U.S. and is sold in most local grocery stores.
 Make sure you're purchasing fresh chorizo, meaning the chorizo is still raw.
 The chorizo usually comes with a casing around it that will need to be removed prior to cooking.
-Here's an example of what it should look like.

 If available, I would suggest purchasing chorizo from a local Mexican market or international grocer.
 Many of these options will provide the freshest and most authentic form of chorizo.